- Education & Events

 Get More Done With These 7 Apps

-The team here at IAAP is ever vigilant for tools and techniques that can make life at work and home at least a little easier for office professionals.
+The team here at IAAP is ever vigilant for tools and techniques that can make life at work and home at least a little easier for administrative professionals.
 Cloud technology is amazing because it allows bright people to relatively quickly develop new applications and get them into the market.
 This is also a curse because it means there are literally thousands of apps being hawked at any given time, plus loads of new programs arriving every day.